open-telemetry/opentelemetry-js-contrib/plugins/node/instrumentation-lru-memoizer/README.md

 ## Usage

 This instrumentation does not produce any telemetry data.
-It only bind the caller context to callbacks so downstream operations are recorded with the right context (traceId / parentSpanId / baggadge / etc).
+It only bind the caller context to callbacks so downstream operations are recorded with the right context (traceId / parentSpanId / baggage / etc).
 This package is a dependency for other popular packages such as [jwks-rsa](https://www.npmjs.com/package/jwks-rsa)

 To load a specific plugin, specify it in the registerInstrumentations's configuration: